benwyrosdick/benwyrosdick.github.io/_posts/2016-08-03-backing_up_with_rsync.markdown

 total size is 12  speedup is 0.06
 {% endhighlight %}

+We notice two new options this time.
+The `--delete` option tells rsync to remove anything in the destination folder that does not exist in the source.
+We also see the `--link-dest` option that tells rsync to make a linked copy of that folder to write into.
+And once again we are making use of the interpolation to find the latest backup and timestamp the current backup.

-We will update the symlink and examine the directory contents once more
+Now we will update the symlink and examine the directory contents once more

 {% highlight shell %}
 $ ln -sfn `ls -r bak | egrep '\d' | head -n 1` bak/latest